LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

     Released 4 real-time tasks.

 Note that it is possible to specify a number of tasks to wait for before triggering the synchronous release with the `-f` option of `release_ts`.

+## Table-Driven Reservations

+LITMUS^RT's P-RES plugin also supports *table-driven reservations*, which can be used to implement *time partitioning* (aka *static scheduling* or *time-triggered scheduling*).

+The basic idea behind table-driven scheduling is to define a *static scheduling table* that periodically repeats in time.
+For each point in time, the static scheduling table determines which entity each processor should be executing (if any), and whether any processors are free to execute a background workload (or to idle).

+In LITMUS^RT, table-driven scheduling is realized by means of a special reservation type in the P-RES plugin.
+The schedule created by such a table-driven reservation is determined by two principal parameters:

+1. the **major cycle** *M*, which is the period of the scheduling table (i.e., at runtime, the schedule repeats every *M* time units), and
+2. a sequence of *non-overlapping* **scheduling intervals** (or **slots**), where each such scheduling slot *[S, E)* is defined by a
+	- *start offset* *S*  in the range [0, *M*) and an
+	- *end offset* *E* in the range (*S*, *M*).

+For example, suppose we are given a table-driven reservation with

+- a major cycle of *M=250ms* and
+- scheduling slots *[50ms, 60ms)*, *[100ms, 125ms)*, *[200ms, 205ms)*.

+At runtime, processes of this reservation are eligible to execute during all intervals

+- *[k ∙ M + 50, k ∙ M + 60)*,
+- *[k ∙ M + 100, k ∙ M + 125)*, and
+- *[k ∙ M + 200, k ∙ M + 205),*

+for *k = 0, 1, 2, 3, …*, relative to some reference time zero (e.g., usually the boot time of the system).

+On a given processor, all scheduling slots must be disjoint.
+That is, in a correct scheduling table, at any point in time *t* and for each processor, there is at most one scheduling interval that contains *t*.

+### Creating a Table-Driven Reservation

+Since time partitioning is realized with reservations in LITMUS^RT^, a scheduling table is comprised of one or more table-driven reservations.
+Each such table-driven reservation must be  explicitly created prior to use with the `resctl` utility.

+The general form of the command is:

+	resctl -n RID -c CPU -t table-driven -m MAJOR-CYCLE SLOT1 SLOT2 SLOT3… SLOT_N

+where RID denotes the reservation ID, and CPU denotes the processor on which the reservation is created.
+Each slot is simply a semi-open interval of the form `[START_TIME, END_TIME)`.
+All times are specified in (possibly fractional) milliseconds.

+For example, the following command instructs `resctl` to allocate a new table-driven reservation (`-t table-driven`)  with ID 123 (`-n 123`) on processor 2 (`-c 2`), with a major cycle of 250ms (`-m 250`) and scheduling slots as mentioned in the preceding example.

+	resctl -n 123 -c 2 -t table-driven -m 250 '[50, 60)' '[100, 125)' '[200, 205)'

+When using `bash` or a similar shell, the slot specifications must be quoted to prevent the shell from interpreting the closing parentheses as shell syntax.

+If the command succeeds in creating the reservation, there is no output.
+Otherwise, an error message is shown.

+### Installing a Scheduling Table

+To define an entire scheduling table comprised of many reservations on multiple cores, execute an appropriate `resctl` command for each reservation in the table.

+A typical approach is to store the system’s scheduling table as a simple shell script that enables the `P-RES` plugin and then runs the required `resctl` invocations.
+For example, a table-setup script such as the below example can be run as an init script during system boot, or when launching an experiment.

+	#!/bin/sh

+	# Enable plugin
+	setsched P-RES

+	# Major cycle of the static schedule, in milliseconds.
+	MAJOR_CYCLE=…

+	# Install table for core 0
+	resctl -c 0 -n 1 -t table-driven -m $MAJOR_CYCLE …
+	resctl -c 0 -n 2 -t table-driven -m $MAJOR_CYCLE …
+	resctl -c 0 -n 3 -t table-driven -m $MAJOR_CYCLE …
+	…

+	# Install table for core 1
+	resctl -c 1 -n 1001 -t table-driven -m $MAJOR_CYCLE …
+	resctl -c 1 -n 1002 -t table-driven -m $MAJOR_CYCLE …
+	resctl -c 1 -n 1003 -t table-driven -m $MAJOR_CYCLE …
+	…

+	# Install table for core 2
+	resctl -c 2 -n 2001 -t table-driven -m $MAJOR_CYCLE …
+	resctl -c 2 -n 2002 -t table-driven -m $MAJOR_CYCLE …
+	resctl -c 2 -n 2003 -t table-driven -m $MAJOR_CYCLE …
+	…

+While reservation IDs are arbitrary, it is often convenient to use a consistent reservation ID scheme such as *”processor ID” × 1000 + index*.

+**WARNING**: While `resctl` checks that each reservation’s slots do not overlap with other slots of the *same* reservation, it is possible to (accidentally) specify *multiple* reservations with overlapping slots.
+A table with such overlapping slots is erroneous  and results in undefined behavior, but not automatically detected. *It is the responsibility of the user to install a scheduling table in which all slots are non-overlapping.*

+Also note that it is possible to specify  a *different* major cycle for each table-driven reservation.
+If used carefully, this  offers some convenient flexibility.
+For instance, in some cases, it can be used to efficiently store tables that would otherwise consume large amounts of memory (e.g., if the workload’s hyper-period is large).
+However, this is an advanced feature and requires some careful consideration to be used correctly (i.e., without accidentally creating overlapping slots).
+For simplicity, it’s best to use a uniform major cycle parameter for all table-driven reservations.

+Once all table-driven reservations have been set up, processes can be attached to them just as it is done with any other reservation type.

+### Coordinating Task Activations

+It is often useful to ensure that a periodic task that is assigned to a table-driven reservation always wakes up at the beginning of each scheduling slot.
+While LITMUS^RT does not provide a custom interface for this purpose, it can be accomplished with stock Linux APIs.

+Specifically, appropriate task activations can be programmed with the [`clock_nanosleep()`](http://linux.die.net/man/2/clock_nanosleep) API.
+The reference *time zero* of the repeating table schedule is literally time zero on the timeline of `CLOCK_MONOTONIC`.

+### Combining Reservation Types

+It is possible to combine table-driven scheduling with other reservation types by assigning appropriate reservation priorities.
+There are two possible use cases:

+1. event-driven reservations that serve as lower-priority *background* reservations, which are scheduled only when the table is idle, and
+2. higher-priority, *throttled* reservations that can preempt any tasks in   table-driven reservations.

+The first use case is the normal scenario (the table takes precedence at all times), but the second use case (the table can be *briefly* overruled) can also make sense when there is a need support low-latency applications.
+We briefly sketch both setups.

+#### Lower-Priority Background Reservations

+By default, table-driven reservations are given the highest-possible priority, which numerically is priority 1.
+This means that lower-priority, event-driven reservations can be trivially added simply by giving them any priority other than priority 1 (with `resctl`’s `-q` option).

+For example, to add a sporadic polling reservation on processor 2 with ID 9999,  priority 99, a budget of 100ms, and a period of 500ms, execute the following command:

+	resctl -n 9999 -c 2  -t polling-sporadic -q 99 -b 100 -p 500

+EDF priorities are even lower, so it is possible to combine table-driven reservations with EDF-scheduled background reservations.
+For instance, the command (which omits the `-q` option)

+	resctl -n 8888 -c 2  -t polling-sporadic -b 100 -p 500

+adds an EDF-scheduled background reservation.

+#### Higher-Priority Foreground Reservations

+It is possible to define fixed-priority reservations that can preempt table-driven reservations at any and all times during table-driven scheduling slots.
+The primary use case for such a setup is to ensure timely processor service for *latency-sensitive* tasks (such as certain interrupt threads) that do not consume a lot of processor bandwidth, but that need to be scheduled *quickly* when new data arrives.
+This, of course, makes sense only if the higher-priority reservations are tightly rate-limited to ensure that table allocations are not completely starved.

+To create a sporadic polling reservation that can preempt table-driven reservations, do the following.

+- When creating table-driven reservations, explicitly specify a  priority lower than 1 (i.e., numerically larger than 1) by providing the `-q` switch.

+	Example: `resctl -q 20 -n 123 -c 2 -t table-driven -m 250 '[50, 60)' '[100, 125)' '[200, 205)'`

+-  When creating the sporadic polling reservation, explicitly specify a priority higher than (i.e., numerically smaller than) the one given to table-driven reservations.

+	Example: `resctl -q 19 -n 9999 -c 2  -t polling-sporadic -b 1 -p 500`

+When preempted by a higher-priority reservation, the budget of table-driven reservations is *not* shifted: any cycles that cannot be used during a scheduling slot due to higher-priority interference are simply lost.

+Note that it is possible to give each table-driven reservation a different priority.
+This allows for precise control over *which* table-driven reservations may be preempted by event-driven reservations.

+In fact, it is even possible to install *multiple*, *intentionally overlapping* table-driven reservations at different priority levels.
+This could potentially be used to realize a notion of *mixed-criticality* tables such as those described by [Baruah and Fohler (2011)](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6121421).

 #  Overhead Tracing